orchetect/TimecodeKit/README.md

 A robust and precise Swift library for working with SMPTE timecode supporting 20 industry frame rates, including conversions to/from timecode strings and timecode-based calculations.

+Timecode is suitable for video burn-in timecode (BITC), or display in a DAW (Digital Audio Workstation) or video playback/editing applications.

 ## Supported Timecode Frame Rates

 The following BITC frame rates are supported.
 These are used widely in DAWs (digital audio workstation software) and video editing applications.